Semi-interval Comparison Constraints in Query Containment and Their Impact on Certain Answer Computation: A new Containment Test for RSI1 containing query and CQAC contained query

 We describe the construction of the recursive rules of the Datalog query:

 {\bf Construction of the recursive rules:} \squishlist \item [1.]
-The {\em query rule} copies into its body all the relational subgoals of $Q_1$, and replaces each AC subgoal of $Q_1$ that compares a variable to a constant by its associated $I$-atom (with variable being the same as the variable in the AC).
-The head is the query predicate. \item [2.]
-We construct one {\em mapping rule} for each SI arithmetic comparison $e$ in $Q_1$.
-The body of each mapping rule is a copy of the body of the query rule, except that the $I$ atom associated with $e$ is deleted.
-The head is the $J$ atom associated with $e$. \item [3.]
+The {\em query rule} copies into its body all the relational subgoals of $Q_1$, and replaces each AC subgoal of $Q_1$, $X\theta c$, with the atom $I_{\theta c}(X)$. \item [2.]
+We construct one {\em mapping rule} for each $I_{\theta c}(X)$ in the query rule, i.e., in total $M$ mapping rules, where $M$ is the number of ACs in $Q_1$.
+The mapping rule for $I_{\theta c}(X)$ has the same body as the body in the query rule except that the $I_{\theta c}(X)$ is deleted.
+Its head of this mapping rule is $J_{\theta c}(X)$. \item [3.]
 For every pair of constants $c_1 \leq c_2$ used in $Q_1$, we construct three {\em coupling rules}.

 Two coupling rules of the {\em first kind}: { }

 One coupling rule of the {\em second kind}: { }

 \squishend